0cjs/sedoc/win/README.md

 applications.

-The `mklink` command below is an internal `CMD.exe` and cannot be used in Git Bash. `fsutil.exe` does work from Git Bash and offers `hardlink` and `reparsePoint` subcommands that provide similar functionality.
+The `mklink` command below is an internal `CMD.exe` and cannot be used in Git Bash (but see above). `fsutil.exe` does work from Git Bash and offers `hardlink` and `reparsePoint` subcommands that provide similar functionality.

 ### Hard Links